HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 # Darkness Randomizer Mod

+DISCLAIMER: This documentation is aspirational.
+The mod is under development, and not yet released.

-A Rando4 connection mod to randomize dark rooms in Hallownest.
+A Rando 4 connection mod to randomize dark rooms in Hallownest.

 Search "DarknessRandomizer" on Scarab to install.
-Requires [Rando 4](https://github.com/homothetyhk/RandomizerMod) and [ItemChangerDataLoader](https://github.com/homothetyhk/ItemChangerDataLoader).
+Requires [Rando 4](https://github.com/homothetyhk/RandomizerMod) and [ItemChanger](https://github.com/homothetyhk/HollowKnight.ItemChanger).
 Compatible with (but does not require) [RandoPlus](https://github.com/flibber-hk/HollowKnight.RandoPlus), specifically the "Not Lantern" setting.

 Probably doesn't work well with Room Rando, but you're welcome to try.

-## How it works

-DarknessRandomizer subdivides Hallownest into various connected sections, somewhat more granular than Map areas.
-Depending on the darkness setting you choose, some number of 'leaf' sections are converted to pure darkness, and some number of adjacent and other sections are converted to semi-darkness.
-Generally, except for some one-off rooms with special handling, you will always encounter semi-darkness in a region prior to encountering and pure-darkness in that region.

-This helps to provide a natural feel to the darkness, and helps ensure that Logic doesn't force Lumafly Lantern to be accessible too early.
-Some areas, including whatever your starting location is, as well as Dirtmouth, will always be well-lit.
+## Darkness Randomization

+DarknessRandomizer randomly selects various corners of Hallownest to make dark, and slowly spreads the darkness from them to the rest of the map based on a hand-crafted set of probability and cost weights.
+High-connectivity areas, especially those traversable with low movement (like crossroads) have low probabilities, while corners of the map like Oro and Soul Sanctum are weighted more highly.
+This ensures that, most of the time, you will have access to a large swath of the map without Lantern, allowing Logic to place Lantern late in progression and provide interesting seeds.

+Darkness is gradual and smooth.
+Your starting position, and its immediate surroundings, are always well-lit for safety, but at almost any point you can encounter semi-darkness, and then eventually, darkness.
+Some areas, like Dirtmouth, always bright.

 ## Interactables